Skip to content

 2. Design learning content on a trajectory of informal to formal

 It seems we’re always in a hurry to “get to the point” with our learning content.
-Instructional designers create training materials with clear objectives in mind and then design the course to reach that objective.
+Instructional designers create training materials with clear objectives in mind and then design the course to meet those objectives.
 We want to get the “right answer,” the formal version of our information, in front of learners straightaway.
-Once we’ve established that foundation of “formal” information, we’ll move directly to effective application and discussion.
+Once we’ve established that foundation, we’ll move directly to practical application and discussion.

 The challenge with this approach is that it eliminates opportunities for deeper, more effective learning – a genuine, self-motivated inquiry about our information.
-Often, we present the right answers before even allowing the opportunity to think about other possibilities and why they’re not the formal answers we’re aiming for.
-Presenting the “right answers” up front makes it more difficult to interest learners in speculation or in thinking outside traditional boundaries.
-Talent education should be about developing critical thinking skills and adaptive learning techniques, not the regurgitation of facts that someone else dictated.
+Often, we present the correct answers before even allowing the opportunity to think about other possibilities and why they’re not the formal answers we’re aiming for.
+Giving the “right answers” up front makes it more challenging to interest learners in speculation or thinking outside traditional boundaries.
+Talent education should be about developing critical thinking skills and adaptive learning techniques, not regurgitating facts that someone else dictated.

-A more successful approach is to start with an informal, no-right-answer inquiry, and from there move gradually toward formal definitions and explanations.
+A more successful approach is to start with an informal, no-right-answer inquiry and gradually move toward formal definitions and explanations.
 Begin with hypothetical scenarios.
 Ask for situational conjecture.
 Present a small fragment of your information and have learners discuss its implications without knowing the full context.
 Invite them to discover and explore before formalizing the experience.
-This is especially important in elearning content because it can be so easy for students to want to skip to the end of videos, courses, and even entire modules.
+This is especially important in eLearning content because it can be easy for students to skip to the end of videos, courses, and even entire modules.

 3. Maintain a constant view of the Big Picture

 Everyone agrees that segmenting content into smaller chunks is a good practice when developing digital learning content.
-To develop eLearning content that is effective, you need to give the learner the ability to process all the information you’re giving them.
+To create effective eLearning content, you need to give the learner the ability to process all the information you’re giving them.
 Whether the content delivery method is learning with video, reading, or an activity, we want to create focused, easily digestible content experiences.

 While segmenting content into granular, focused pieces is good, it can also lead to a loss of the Big Picture.
-Participants can easily lose sight of why the specific information or skill they are learning matters.
-They forget where it fits into the grand scheme.
+Participants can quickly lose sight of why the specific information or skill they are learning matters - They forget where it fits into the grand scheme.

 In other words, we want to keep learners contextualized throughout all their learning experiences.
 When presenting an activity or chunk of information, we should remember to insert Big-Picture reminders or reference points.

-Context is important at every stage of the online learning process.
+Context is essential at every stage of the online learning process.
 Build content that has consistent reminders of the overarching themes and how the bits of knowledge they’re learning contribute to it.

 4. Design learning content to foster collaboration and conversation